rnm35/election-vote-manager/README.md

 - introduce integration tests for critical election flows
 - externalize secrets and database config via environment variables
 - modernize Spring/Gradle dependency versions

-## Portfolio Context

-This project is presented as an individual engineering project focused on:

-- full-stack Java web development
-- layered architecture and modular design
-- practical CRUD + workflow orchestration
-- database-backed business logic in an election domain

-## License

-No license has been added yet.
-If you plan to make this public, add a license file (for example MIT) before publishing.